 The form metamodel continues to be used to define controls and application logic.
 This approach supports almost all the existing Form, Form DataSource, and Form Control metamodel and X++ override methods.
 However, some control types, properties, and override methods have been removed, either because of incompatibility with the new platform or for performance reasons.
 For example, ActiveX and ManagedHost controls can no longer be used to add custom controls, because they are incompatible with the HTML platform.
 Instead, a new extensible control framework has been added that lets you add additional controls.

 - Action controls

-- Sizing for input controls and grid columns
+- Input controls and grid column sizes

 - Check box support in tree controls